nmmapper/python3-libraccoon/README.md

 ```
 Once again this is module type, can be used in any other external python programs

-## Querying virtualhost with bingip2host
+## Querying virtual-host with bingip2host
 If you want to find which ips are hosted on the same network, you can use bingip2host, this tool still requires improvements.
 ```py
 ip="172.67.209....." # CloudFlare